leesmith/decent_authentication/README.md

 ```

 ```
-# run the test suite as well as brakeman, simplecov, and rails_best_practices
+# run the test suite as well as brakeman, simplecov, rails_best_practices, and rubocop
 ./bin/rake analyze
 ```